How the 1541 Actually Works

 The 1541 contains its own 6502 processor, 2 KB of RAM, and 16 KB of DOS ROM.
 It's a complete computer attached to a disk mechanism.
 When you type LOAD from the C64, the drive itself runs its own program to find and load your file, then sends the decoded data over the serial cable.
 The C64 just waits.

-This design was the backbone of copy protection.
+This design is why C64 copy protection got so creative.
 Because the drive has its own processor, a protection scheme can download a custom program directly into the drive's RAM and run it there.
-This program can do things the standard ROM firmware never would — read non-standard track formats, execute precisely timed head movements, check for physical disk signatures, and decode proprietary GCR encoding.
-The C64 never sees any of this happening; it just waits.
+That program can do things the standard ROM firmware never would — read non-standard track formats, execute precisely timed head movements, check for physical disk signatures, decode proprietary GCR encoding.
+The C64 never sees any of this; it just waits.

-Fast loaders worked around this by downloading replacement code into both the drive's RAM and the C64's RAM, then communicating over the C64's User Port parallel pins instead — bypassing the serial bus completely.
-This gave transfer rates around 10,000 bytes/second (25× faster).
-Nearly every commercial game that loaded quickly used this trick, and it had a direct impact on copy protection: a game's fast-loader code often doubled as the protection decoder.
+Fast loaders bypassed this entirely.
+They downloaded replacement code into both drive RAM and C64 RAM, then communicated over the User Port's parallel pins instead of the serial bus — hitting around 10,000 bytes/second.
+Nearly every commercial game that loaded quickly used this trick.
+It also had a direct impact on protection: a game's fast-loader code often doubled as its protection decoder.

 - 1541 and 1541-C use an analog data separator circuit (a phase-locked loop).
 When the read head encounters a region with no valid magnetic transitions — illegal in GCR — the analog circuit simply cannot make up its mind and produces genuinely random output bits.
 This randomness is the entire point of Weak Bit protection: the protection reads the "weak" region twice, and if both reads give the same byte, it knows the disk is a copy (because the copier wrote down one specific value).
 An original disk gives different random values each time.